I am not the sum of my mistakes and neither are you.

 I don’t know if you can relate to this but, living this way makes you feel like you are not doing anything right.

 In fact, you live afraid of your future and your own decisions.
 Therefore I call it the wrong way.
 We can, however, learn from moments like these and it happens by learning to forgive ourselves.

 Your mistakes are not your identity

 Forgiveness can be difficult sometimes but I think especially for moments when the person you need to forgive is yourself.
-This is self-forgiveness and it’s really the idea that we are not defined by our failures and mistakes.
-Here is when I want to tell you:
+This is self-forgiveness and it’s really the idea that our failures and mistakes do not define us.
+Here is what I want to tell you: